-If you are considering a walk up Scafell Pike, this is the best place to start.
+If you are considering climbing Scafell Pike, this is the best place to start.

 Towering at 3209 feet high, the summit of Scafell Pike in the heart of the Lake District is England’s tallest mountain, making it a magnet for climbers and sightseers alike.